King's College Hospital: Early history

 King's was originally opened in 1840 in the disused St Clement Danes workhouse in Portugal Street close to Lincoln's Inn Fields and King's College London itself.
 It was used as a training facility where medical students of King's College could practice and receive instruction from the college's own professors.
 The surrounding area there was composed of overcrowded slums characterised by poverty and disease.
 Within two years of opening, the hospital was treating 1,290 inpatients in 120 beds, with two patients sharing a bed by no means unusual.
 The main contractor for the new hospital was Lucas Brothers.
 It was one of the first hospitals to start nurse training, in 1856.

 Pioneer of aseptic surgery Joseph Lister performed the first major elective surgery under strict antiseptic conditions in 1877.
 He helped propel the hospital to have a surgical unit comparable with the best in Europe.

 In the first years of the 20th century, demographic changes saw a decrease in the number of patients requiring treatment in the centre of London, and an increase of patients from further afield – notably Camberwell, Peckham and Brixton which were then suburbs on the outskirts of London.
-Following an Act of Parliament in 1904, a foundation stone was laid for the new hospital, designed by William Pite, in 1909 at its present site at Denmark Hill, south of the River Thames.
+Following an act of Parliament, the King's College Hospital Act 1904 (4 Edw.
+7. c. ccix), a foundation stone was laid for the new hospital, designed by William Pite, in 1909 at its present site at Denmark Hill, south of the River Thames.
 The move to Denmark Hill provided the hospital with a greenfield-site nearer to its patients.
 The building itself incorporated modern design principles to encourage adequate ventilation, used electric clocks throughout, contained only the second internal phone installation in the UK at the time, and generated its own power through the use of diesel engines.

 Pre-clinical training of medical students remained the responsibility of King's College London, whilst advanced medical training took place at the hospital under the auspices of a newly formed King's College Hospital Medical School.

 During the First World War, a large part of the hospital was requisitioned by the War Office to create the 4th London General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
 A dental school was established at the same site in 1923.
 During this time most patients were still poor and highly vulnerable to contagious diseases such as tuberculosis.
 In 1937 the private Guthrie wing was established with a donation from the Stock Exchange Dramatic and Operatic Society for wealthier patients to enjoy less crowded wards.
 During the Second World War the hospital was used for treating casualties of air raids, and was fortunate never to sustain a major direct hit.
-The hospital was the birthplace of Camilla, Queen Consort in 1947.
+The hospital was the birthplace of Queen Camilla in 1947.